- Departments A - D

 The Application for Certificate of Title to register a watercraft can be found on the DNR website.
 Watercraft registrations will be renewable every year.
 Late renewal is subject to penalties through DNR (50-23-370).
 Renewal cannot be completed if taxes are owed (50-23-425).
 Personal property taxes are due every year.

 Collections on delinquent watercraft taxes under the old law will still be enforced.

 If you move from the address on your watercraft registration, you must submit a change of address in writing to DNR within thirty days of moving (50-23-400).
-You can download a Disposal or Change of Address for Watercraft or Outboard Motor on the DNR website.
+You can download a Change of Address for Watercraft or Outboard Motor form on the DNR website.
 Keep in mind that our tax bill is sent to the address on file with DNR.
 If you don't change your address, you will not receive your tax bill.
-As a result, when your registration is up for renewal, you will be required to pay all delinquent taxes before the renewal process can be completed.

 If your watercraft has been junked, abandoned, or destroyed, you must submit the original title to DNR in order to have the property removed from the tax billing list.
 If you still receive a tax bill, you need to submit proof from DNR that you surrendered the title.